 Ant Baits are an Alternate Method of Ant Control

 In some situations I have found it very difficult to keep ants off of my trees with sticky barriers.
 One example is a planting of closely-spaced citrus trees near a fence.
 An alternative to sticky barriers is ant baits.
-My next article will be on ant control with liquid ant baits.
+I have also published an article on ant control with liquid ant baits.

 Purchasing Sticky Barriers